FailSafe: Reasoning and Recovery from Failures in Vision-Language-Action Models: FailSafe

 \section{FailSafe}

 We propose a novel pipeline, FailSafe, to systematically collect failure cases and corresponding recovery actions within ManiSkill \cite{maniskill3}.
-While developed in ManiSkill, this pipeline is designed to generalize across a broader range of simulators that support motion planning.
+While developed in ManiSkill, this pipeline is designed to generalize across a broader range of simulators that support motion planning, where valid trajectories are automatically generated between designated start and goal poses.
 To ensure the reliability of the collected data, we incorporate a systematic verification mechanism that validates each failure–action pair before inclusion in the dataset.
 This step is crucial to guarantee both the diversity and effectiveness of the recovery actions.
 Details of the failure generation, action collection and systematic verification mechanism are provided in Section \ref{subsec:failure_gen}, Section \ref{subsec:action_collection} and Section \ref{subsec:sanity_check}, respectively.

 FailSafe dataset is subsequently used to fine-tune LLaVa-OV-7B \cite{llava-ov}, yielding FailSafe-VLM, which is an expert vision–language model capable of assisting VLA models in reasoning and recovering from failures during robotic manipulation.
 The dataset format and the fine-tuning process for obtaining FailSafe-VLM are described in Section \ref{subsec:dataset} and Section \ref{subsec:tune}, respectively.